 - Do your initial inspections from the ground or through upstairs windows if you can see the roof from them.
 If you are not too comfortable with height, using binoculars can do the trick.

-- Keep gutters and roof surfaces clear of fallen leaves, pine needles, twigs, and other litter so rain water drains freely.
-Remember, moisture is any enemy of your roof, gutter and sidings.
-Make it a point to avoid accumulation of such.
+- Keep gutters and roof surfaces clear of fallen leaves, pine needles, twigs, and other litter so rainwater drains freely.
+Remember, moisture is an enemy of your roof, gutter and sidings.
+Make it a point to avoid the accumulation of such.

 - Trim back trees to prevent branches from scuffing the roof surface.
 This will also keep the roof surface drier, helping to inhibit growths such as algae, mold, fungus, or lichen.
 Keep climbing roses, vines, and ivy trimmed back from the roof.

 - Never paint or coat asphalt roofing materials to change the color or give the roof a new look because paint or coatings may void the manufacturer’s warranty.
 If they are showing signs of staining from algae, you can easily clean asphalt shingles.

 - Never allow water from a downspout to pour directly onto a roof below, as this will create additional wear to the shingle surface.
 Connect all upper-story downspouts to a lower-level gutter with drains installed on the lower roof.